-If the source of the damage or defect is due to an issue outside of the workmanship warranty, the customer will need to pay the installer, according to the contract, up to $70/hour for the labor incurred.
+If the source of the damage or defect is due to an issue outside of the workmanship warranty, the customer will generally need to pay the installer, according to the contract, $250 for a site visit (depending on the exact situation).

 For a comprehensive list of our adders and their costs, click here.
-To learn more about what these adders entail and whether they will apply to your project, check out our FAQ.
+To research more about these adders, what they entail, and whether they will apply to your project, check out our FAQ.

-(Be aware that adder prices can also vary by state).
+(Be aware that adder prices can also vary by state in some cases).